stacyphillipsea/historicfloodlevels/README_historic_analysis.md

 * Thresholds now come straight from the API so don't need to combine the datasets
 * Bunch of other metadata brought in with it too
 * Have made a new data import script withthe new approach
+* Tidied up some code, stored figures as opjects so they can be called upon and added print statement to help you call the plot

 ## Things that could be improved
 * Started playing about with converting all the thermometer sheets - kind of works!
 This should exist somewhere else though